Table of Contents

 client_secret = <sensitive>

-After the creation of the client, you can validate the creation on the Developer Console and/or query its client_id and secret via output commands like below:
+After the creation of the client, you can validate the creation in the Management Console and/or query its client_id and secret via output commands like below:

 % terraform output client_id